 So What Else Wakes You Up?

 Early Morning Workouts

 Wake up in the morning, roll out of bed and do a set of pushups, it snaps your brain out of its slumber, and kicks your body awake!
-Not only does it wake you up quicker, morning workouts are often the best, because your body usually isn't prepared for the energy expenditure, and then it burns energy a little more trying to keep up with the sudden change of pace.
+Not only does it wake you up quicker, but morning workouts are also often the best, because your body usually isn't prepared for the energy expenditure, and then it burns the energy a little more trying to keep up with the sudden change of pace.

 After a few days of being busy in the morning, you can keep changing up the workout, or adding to it, to keep your body unprepared.
 Studies show that keeping your body confused is one of the easiest ways to keep burning fat and building muscle, because your body can't anticipate what your doing!
 Shrugging off coffee and getting fit?

 If you shower in the morning you know a nice warm shower feels great.
 But it doesn't give you a quick wake up.
 As you finish your shower turn the knob to the coldest setting for 30 seconds.
 It sucks.
 But it will wake you up like 3 cups of morning coffee.

 Get a Good Night's Sleep

 When it comes to having energy in the morning, never underestimate the power of a good sleep routine.
 The old adage, “early to bed early to rise, makes a [person] healthy wealthy and wise” has a lot of truth to it.

 Going to bed at a reasonable time and getting up early is a great way to start your day.
 Earlier sleep times and earlier times to wake up maybe a bit rough at first but worth it in the long run.
 I used to be a “night” person, rarely waking before 9 am.
 Now I am up before the sun on most days and I feel far more energized and productive.
 I highly recommend a good sleep routine if you are able to fit one into your lifestyle.
 It is far better than coffee.

 Sign me up!